 I really like that one, not only for the lesson it teaches, but I also like the way it peeks out from beneath his shirt when he has a few buttons undone.

-And now the inspiration for this post, a picture of Dan Stevens from the movie ‘Permission’.
+And then there’s Dan Stevens in this still from the movie ‘Permission’.

 Those two tiny tattoos are really his.
 I had seen the triangle one before and can make a pretty solid guess on it’s relevance, since his movie ‘The Guest’ includes multiple instances of triangles showing up throughout the movie.

 Tattoos can be beautiful works of art but I prefer the more subtle approach of quotes or symbols.
 I’m a woman of simple tastes and odd notions.
 Hey, that phrase would make a good tattoo…